wbamberg/idl-reference/docs/nsPIExternalAppLauncher.md

 mscott --> eventually I should move this into a new service so other
 consumers can add temporary files they want deleted on exit.
-@param aTemporaryFile A temporary file we should delete on exit.

 #### Parameters ####